 You may also ask your state's consumer assistance program or ombudsman for help filing your appeal, if applicable.
-To determine if your state has such resources, see the U.S. Department of Labor website at www.dol.gov/ebsa/consumer\info\health.html or call the Department of Labor Employee Benefits Security Administration (EBSA) at 1.866.444.EBSA (3272), or by mail to the Employee Benefits Security Administration, U.S. Department of Labor, Division of
+To determine if your state has such resources:

-Technical Assistance and Inquiries, Employee Benefits Security Administration, U.S. Department of Labor, 200 Constitution Avenue N.W., Washington, D.C 20210.
+- See the U.S. Department of Labor (DOL) website at dol.gov/ebsa/, or - Call the Department of Labor Employee Benefits Security Administration (EBSA) at 866.
+444.EBSA (3272), or - Write to the EBSA at: Division of Technical Assistance and Inquiries, Employee Benefits Security Administration, U.S. Department of Labor, 200 Constitution Avenue N.W., Washington, D.C 20210.